 What Are The Symptoms Of Plantar Fasciitis?

 The main symptom of Plantar Fasciitis is pain at the bottom of your foot near your heel.
 The pain is usually worst in the morning after waking up similar to Polymyalgia.
-Pain can also be triggered by long periods standing or when getting up after sitting.
+Pain can also be triggered by long periods of standing or when getting up after sitting.
 Pain is also experienced after exercise but not during.
 Plantar fasciitis pain develops gradually over time.
 The pain can be either dull or sharp.
 Some patients report a burning feeling at the bottom of their foot extending outward from the heel.

 What Is The Treatment For Plantar Fasciitis?